away1205/GG-MODUL-2.2/README.md

-Sure!
-Here's a documentation for the provided code:

 ## Spotify Playlist Server

 This code represents a basic Spotify Playlist Server implemented using Node.js and Express.js.
 It provides endpoints to manage a playlist, including adding songs, playing songs, and retrieving the list of songs.
 The server listens on a specified port, either 3000 or the environment variable `PORT`.